 You can ensure you get the basics of SEO right, by completing the recommendations given by the RankMath plugin.

 Email marketing is an effective way to promote your craft blog and reach a wider audience.
 When you have new content on your blog, you can send an email newsletter to your subscribers with a link back to the article.
-This not only helps drive more traffic back to your site, but it also gives you the opportunity to engage with your readers and get feedback on your content.
+This not only helps drive more traffic back to your site but also allows you to engage with your readers and get feedback on your content.

-There are a number of email marketing platforms that you can use to deliver your newsletter.
+There are several email marketing platforms that you can use to deliver your newsletter.
 You can also create an email automation workflow to automatically send emails at specific intervals.

 To get started with email marketing, you will need to build an email list.
 This can be done by adding a signup form on your website and encouraging people to subscribe when they visit.
 You should also consider promoting your newsletter on social media and in person through meetups and events.